#1 Home Improvement Retailer

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a toothpick or plant tag.
+Mark where you planted the seeds with a plant tag or toothpick.
 That way, you'll know where your seeds should pop up, and you'll know they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-Prepare your seed sprouts for outdoor life while they're still indoors.
-These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
-Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
+These inch-tall micro-seedlings are fragile but resilient.
+Seedlings don't get all this pampering in nature, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
 You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings